Maui is known for having some of the most beautiful beaches in the United States.

 Bodyboarders looking for a perfect high surf will definitely enjoy riding the waves at Ulua Beach.

 On calmer days, serene waters there provide the ideal conditions for snorkelers and beginner scuba divers to explore life beneath the water.

 After swimming and snorkeling, get back to the beach to sunbathe or take a good shot with picture-perfect postcard views of the West Maui Mountains.

 Hana Bay Beach Park

 If you are up for experiencing a true Hawaiian vibe, then make sure to add the small crescent-shaped Hana Bay Beach Park to your Hawaii bucket list.

 Located within Hana Bay, the Beach Park is the second one on this list, offering a black-sand beach spiced up with a little bit more of Hawaiian culture.

-The beach is protected by an outer coral reef, making water perfect for safest swimming along the East Maui coast.
+The beach is protected by an outer coral reef, making the water perfect for safe swimming along the East Maui coast.

 Get ready to encounter local families celebrating a birthday or a special event there, or witness outrigger canoe racing, which has become a common sight in Hana Bay.